-CLEAR UEC case study 2022
+CLEAR Urgent and Emergency Care 2021

 Hampshire Hospitals NHS Foundation Trust

 Reducing admissions and ED waiting times with two new services and upskilling existing staff

 AT A GLANCE

 CLEAR CHALLENGE

-Delays and overcrowding in ED at Royal Hampshire County Hospital, Hampshire Hospitals NHS Foundation Trust (serving 6,000 population).
+Delays and overcrowding in the ED at Royal Hampshire County Hospital, referral pathways fragmented and patients living with frailty facing long waits

 KEY CHANGES

-More efficient service with new minor illness service run by emergency nurse practitioners and a nurse-led older persons' emergency department.
+New minor illness service run by emergency nurse practitioners and a nurse-led older persons' emergency department

 FORECAST BENEFITS

-Prevent up to 6,900 admissions of frail older patients and reduced length of stay where admission unavoidable, with savings of up to £3m.
+Prevent up to 6,900 admissions of frail older patients and reduce length of stay where admission unavoidable, with savings of up to £3m

 THE CHALLENGE

-Patients and staff in the ED were being adversely affected by long waits for initial assessment, partly caused by patients first being screened for Covid-19 at the front door followed by the triage process.
+Patients and staff in the ED at Royal Hampshire County Hospital were being adversely affected by long waits for initial assessment, partly caused by screening for Covid-19 at the front door followed by the triage process.
 Patient referral pathways were fragmented and many frail patients were experiencing unnecessarily long delays in ED and stays as inpatients.
 There was no dedicated frailty assessment area or early discharge planning and emergency nurses were only trained to deal with minor injuries not minor illnesses.

 WHAT THEY DID

-Supported by the national CLEAR team, five clinicians gathered insights from stakeholders from all professional backgrounds and levels of seniority.
-One-to-one interviews were held with 44 individuals and the team carried out clinical observations within the department.
-This qualitative analysis was combined with detailed examination of more than 170,000 clinical records to identify trends and patterns which would help pinpoint the specific challenges facing the department, enabling the team to redesign services and workforce roles to provide solutions.
+Supported by the national CLEAR team, five clinicians gathered insiahts stakeholders from all professional backgrounds and levels of seniority.
+More than 40 one-to-one interviews were carried out as well as clinical observations within the department.
+This qualitative combined with analysis was detailed examination of more than 170.000 clinical records to identify trends and patterns which would help pinpoint the specific challenges facing the department, enabling the team to redesign services and roles as part of innovative and practical solutions.